forcepusher/Relay/README.md

 - Debugability
 - Testability

-Performance is not in the list, but I'll have an eye on the profiler if it gets too wild.
+Performance is not in the list (come on, we're using Unity), but I'll have an eye on the profiler if it gets too wild.